Kennecott Chino Mines Division

 Chino Mine -- Google Map showing location of Chino open pit mine

 Nevada Consol.
 Copper Corp. v.
 National Labor Relations Board.
-United States Court Of Appeals For The Tenth District, August 27, 1941 (general description and history, and labor problems in 1937-1938; link to Find-A-Case)
+United States Court Of Appeals For The Tenth District, August 27, 1941 (general description and history, and labor problems in 1937-1938)

 El Paso Herald Post, Friday, May 1, 1942 (Harry Thorne's retirement)